LukeFabric/CS283/2-StudentDB/a2-questions.md

         ```
         We see from above adding a student with a very large student ID (ID=99999) increased the file size to 6400000 as shown by `ls` but the raw storage only increased to 12K as reported by `du`.
 Can provide some insight into why this happened?

-        > **ANSWER:** The offset is now very large and sparse, this id is very far away from the others, causing ls to
+        > **ANSWER:** As said previously, ls will report the size of from 0 to the largest occupied student, which in
-        report that large size, however it only takes up 3 blocks, so du reports only 12.0k.
+        this case is 99999, so ls will report the size as 64 * 1000000 which is 64000000 bytes.
+However, the data only truly takes up 3 blocks as we needed another block to hold the next student, so du reports that the file only takes up 12.0k.